zkxqxkz/aiagent_playground/README.md

  - make the agent explain what the main bottleneck in the input code is
  - make the agent suggest changes to the input IR and explain why they are supposed to help
- - make the agent improve (in some sense) over time with a feedback loop Having said that, you are also free to ignore them if you think there is a better way of approaching it (be ready to explain why).
+ - make the agent improve (in some sense) over time with a feedback loop Having said that, you are also free to ignore them if you think there is a better way of approaching the problem (be ready to explain why).

-Importantly, while working on the problem, please please pay special attention to things such as:
+Importantly, while working please pay special attention to things such as:
  - determining how to prepare/postprocess the data that is fed to/obtained from the agent
- - determining the best of providing the feedback to the agent
+ - determining the best way of providing the feedback to the agent
  - exploring different techniques to query the underlying LLM
  - making sure things do not break even if the agent does not produce valid programs
  - following good software engineering practices